Better Automatic Program Repair by Using Bug Reports and Tests Together: Combining FL for Program Repair

 \subsubsection{\sysname: Rank Aggregation-based FL}

-FL techniques typically assign suspiciousness scores to hundreds of program statements.
-Combining multiple ranked lists such that the result is as close as possible to the individual lists according to some distance metric, can easily become combinatorially intractable.

-We propose rank aggregation-based FL~(\sysname), a novel approach that uses RA algorithms to combine FL. \sysname works as follows.
-Let $L_1, L_2, \ldots, L_m$ be $m$ ordered lists of program statements (e.g., obtained using $m$ FL techniques). \sysname aims to create an ordered list~$\delta$ of length~$k$ that combines the statements in the individual lists by minimizing the weighted sum of the distances between $\delta$ and the individual lists.
+\looseness-1 FL techniques typically assign suspiciousness scores to hundreds of program statements.
+Combining multiple ranked lists, which are often inconsistent, such that the result is as close as possible to the individual lists according to some distance metric, can become combinatorially intractable.
+We propose rank aggregation-based FL~(\sysname), a novel approach that uses RA algorithms to combine FL.
+Our technique takes inspiration from the research in search-based software engineering~\cite{Harman01}, which involves applying metaheuristic search techniques to solve problems of balancing competing (and sometimes inconsistent) constraints. \sysname works as follows.
+Let $L_1, L_2, \ldots, L_m$ be $m$ ordered lists of suspicious statements (e.g., obtained using $m$ FL techniques). \sysname aims to create an ordered list~$\delta$ of length~$k\geq 1$ that combines the statements in the individual lists by minimizing the weighted sum of the distances between $\delta$ and the individual lists.
 Formally, \sysname minimizes the objective function $f(\delta) = \sum_{i=1}^{m} w_{i}d(\delta, L_{i})$, where $w_{i}$ is the importance weight associated with list $L_{i}$, and $d$ is a distance metric.

-To do this, \sysname samples multiple lists of $k$~statements from the unique statements in the individual lists, using an algorithm-specific sampling strategy. \sysname computes the objective function for each sampled list.
-Iteratively, \sysname updates the sampled list using the objective function computations, e.g., by adjusting the sampling probabilities or using genetic algorithms to select the next generation of sampled lists.
+To minimize the objective function, \sysname samples multiple lists of $k$~statements from the unique statements in the individual lists, using an algorithm-specific sampling strategy. \sysname computes the objective function for each sampled list.
+Iteratively, \sysname updates the sampled lists using the objective function computations, e.g., by adjusting the sampling probabilities or using genetic algorithms to select the next generation of sampled lists.
 This iteration continues until \sysname observes no change in the objective function scores for a fixed number of iterations, returning the lowest-scoring list.

-Our \sysname implementation uses the RankAggreg~\cite{Pihur09} package in R, which implements several RA algorithms (cross-entropy Monte Carlo algorithm~(CE), genetic algorithm~(GA), and a brute force algorithm) and provides distance metrics (Spearman Footrule~\cite{Brandenburg13}, and Kendall's tau~\cite{Brandenburg13Kendall}).
+\looseness-1 Our \sysname implementation uses the RankAggreg~\cite{Pihur09} package, which implements several RA algorithms (cross-entropy Monte Carlo~(CE), genetic algorithm~(GA), and brute force) and provides distance metrics (Spearman Footrule~\cite{Brandenburg13}, and Kendall's tau~\cite{Brandenburg13Kendall}).
 The left two columns in Figure~\ref{fig:rafl_params} list \sysname configuration parameters, which can be used to select combinations of RA algorithms and distance metrics to combine FL.